sogou/workflow/docs/en/tutorial-12-mysql_cli.md

 # About mysql\_cli

-The mysql\_cli in the tutorial is used in a way similar to the official client.
+The usage of mysql\_cli in the tutorial is similar to that of the official client.
 It is an asynchronous MySQL client with an interactive command line interface.

-Run the program with the command: ./mysql_cli \<URL\>
+To start the program, run the command: ./mysql_cli \<URL\>

-After startup, you can directly enter MySQL command in the terminal to interact with db, or enter quit or Ctrl-C to exit.
+After startup, you can directly enter MySQL command in the terminal to interact with db, or enter `quit` or `Ctrl-C` to exit.

 # Format of MySQL URL

-mysql://username:password@host:port/dbname?character\_set=charset
+mysql://username:password@host:port/dbname?character\_set=charset&character\_set\_results=charset

-- fill in username and password according to the requirements;
+- fill in the username and the password for the MySQL database;

 - the default port number is 3306;

-- dbname is the name of the database to be used.
-It is recommended to fill in the db name if SQL statements only operates on one db;
+- **dbname** is the name of the database to be used.
+It is recommended to provide a dbname if SQL statements only operates on one database;

-- If you have upstream selection requirements at this level, please see [upstream documents](../docs/about-upstream.md).
+- If you have upstream selection requirements for MySQL, please see [upstream documents](/docs/en/about-upstream.md).

-- charset indicates a character set; the default value is utf8.
+- **character_set** indicates a character set used for the client, with the same meaning of --default-character-set in official client.
+The default value is utf8.
 For details, please see official MySQL documents [character-set.html](https://dev.mysql.com/doc/internals/en/character-set.html).

+- **character_set_results** indicates a character set for client, connection and results.
+If you wants to use `SET NAMES ` in SQL statements, please set it here.

 Sample MySQL URL: